Cleaning products are available for bird bath care on this page.

 The enzymes will not harm wild birds when they drink the water and are actually good for the ecology.

-But there is no choice involved whether to clean it, or not to clean it.
+There is no choice involved about whether to clean a bird bath or not to clean it.

 Like bird feeders, once a person decides to take up the activity, keeping things clean is a must!

 The reasons are obvious and simple.
 Water baths are regularly contaminated with bird droppings, feathers, algae, dust, and dirt.

 Dirty bath water and bird feeders can cause wild birds to contract diseases, leading to sickness or even death.

 Dirty bird baths left standing too long with stagnant water could be a breeding ground for mosquitoes carrying the West Nile virus and other sicknesses.